 Module credits 40.00

 Contact time 1 lecture per week

+Language of tuition Separate classes for Afrikaans and English

 Department Auditing

+Period of presentation Year

 The information published here is subject to change and may be amended after the publication of this information.
 The General Regulations (G Regulations) apply to all faculties of the University of Pretoria.
 It is expected of students to familiarise themselves well with these regulations as well as with the information contained in the General Rules section.
 Ignorance concerning these regulations and rules will not be accepted as an excuse for any transgression.